 A couple of months ago, we had the chance to port an IoT solution to the Azure Platform.
 The customer invented a sensor that originally was driven by a Windows PC device utilizing the MATLAB software but eventually needed to run on a System-on-a-Chip cheap device utilizing a DSP (Digital Signal Processor).
 The solution is based on a device-side software that uses the Azure IoT C SDKs and a Serverless backend that utilizes the Azure IoT Service SDKs.

-In this lecture, I will present how I managed to build a cross-platform IoT device software that runs on both a PC and an ESP32 microcontroller.
-I will show the main pillar of the IoT platform: Secure Device Provisioning, Telemetry, and State transfer and Over-The-Air update.
+In this lecture, we will present how we managed to build a cross-platform IoT device software that runs on both a PC and an ESP32 microcontroller.
+We will show the main pillar of the IoT platform: Secure Device Provisioning, Telemetry, and State transfer and Over-The-Air update.